anderkve/FYS3150/_sources/book/projects/project2.md

 \gamma \frac{d^2 u(x)}{dx^2} = - F u(x),
 $$ (bb_eq_1)

-where $\gamma$ is some constant defined by material properties.
+where $\gamma$ is some constant defined by material properties like rigidity.
 However, the equation we will actually be working with is the scaled equation

 $$
 \frac{d^2 u(\hat{x})}{d\hat{x}^2} = - \lambda u(\hat{x}),